 The grounds provide a wide range of activities and facilities including: 2 tennis courts, a basketball court, sand volleyball court, pool, all purpose court, table tennis and baseball/softball.

-The Pool: Inaugurated in 1957 and built within the old free filled pool, the Joe Meisel, Jr. Pool is approximately 20 by 40 yards and can host more than 500 bathers.
+The Pool was inaugurated in 1957 and built within the old free filled pool, the Joe Meisel, Jr. Pool is approximately 20 by 40 yards and can host more than 500 bathers.
 Hours vary for special events, please see the Channels or Website.

 The Station Stand & River Pavilion is named because at one time it served and the train station for traffic from Alton.
 Cinder filings are still beneath it.
 Refreshments are served during part of the pool hours and evenings.
 The Pavilion is most often a dance hall, concert hall, or the occasional dinner.
 The dance hall and station stand look down on the pool or toward the river.
 Photos are are of the exterior, station stand, and dance hall areas.